 Conversations with David Galvin, János Komlós, and Jason Tedor helped me prepare this material.
-Dr. Komlós is a faculty member in mathematics and computer science at
+Dr. Komlós is a faculty member in mathematics and computer science at Rutgers and is one of the world's leading authorities on probabilistic methods.
+Mr. Tedor is currently a graduate student in mathematics at Rutgers, while, as previously mentioned.
+Dr. Galvin recently graduated.

-^{} $61440 = 120 \cdot 512$.
+^{} $61440 = 120 \cdot 512.$